nodejs/node/doc/api/async_hooks.md

 * Returns {undefined}

-Call all `before()` hooks and let them know a new asynchronous execution context is being entered.
+Call all `before()` callbacks and let them know a new asynchronous execution context is being entered.
 If nested calls to `emitBefore()` are made the stack of `id`s will be tracked and properly unwound.